Tutorial: Camera-based 3D Perception with Isaac Perceptor on the Nova Carter

 Follow these instructions to assert that Isaac Perceptor is performing as expected.

-1. nvblox Rates reports how the frequencies of specific events happening in nvblox.
+1. nvblox Rates reports how the frequencies of specific events happening in Nvblox.
 For the 3-camera configuration, you are expected to see ros/depth_image_callback at 60Hz, and ros/color_image_callback at 90Hz.
 For the 1-camera configuration, you are expected to see ros/depth_image_callback at 30Hz, and ros/color_image_callback at 30Hz.

 nvblox Rates (in Hz)